 Precautions to Take While Using Suboxone

-First, don’t mix Suboxone with any other substances unless told it is safe to do so by your doctor.
+- Don’t mix Suboxone with any other substances unless told it is safe to do so by your doctor.
 On its own, the buprenorphine in Suboxone is generally safe, but it can put you more at risk for serious complications if you mix it with other drugs, like alcohol.
 Only use your Suboxone as prescribed.

-Second, you may want to wait to see how Suboxone makes you feel before performing potentially risky activities, like driving.
+- You may want to wait to see how Suboxone makes you feel before performing potentially risky activities, like driving.
 Suboxone can sometimes cause drowsiness and dizziness, especially when first taking the medication.

-Many experts recommend caution for people on Suboxone regarding tasks like operating heavy machinery.
+- Many experts recommend caution for people on Suboxone regarding tasks like operating heavy machinery.
 With that said, the majority of people on Suboxone can safely drive.
 It’s a good idea to see how Suboxone makes you feel initially and determine if you are experiencing any side effects before you begin driving again.

-Finally, be honest with the medical professionals guiding your treatment.
+- Be honest with the medical professionals guiding your treatment.
 If Suboxone is making you feel strange or you’re not sure it’s helping, tell them.
 They may need to change your dose or even try a different MAT for you, depending on your needs.

 While very uncommon, some people can have a negative reaction to Suboxone.
 It’s important to alert your doctor to this as soon as possible if you think that might be occurring.